 Dr. Hall recommends waiting at least 30 minutes after the procedure or until the numbness in your mouth wears off before eating.
 Avoid hard foods until the final restoration has been placed by your general dentist.

 How Soon After My Root Canal Treatment Can I Brush My Teeth?

-- A: Once the temporary filling in the top of the tooth sets up (15 minutes), you may brush your teeth normally.
-If you use a sonic toothbrush or a water pick, I recommend not using them on that tooth until the final restorations are placed or simply switch to a manual toothbrush until you see your dentist.
+Once the temporary filling in the top of the tooth sets, you may brush your teeth normally.
+This typically takes about 15 minutes.
+However, if you regularly use a sonic toothbrush or a Waterpik®, Dr. Hall recommends not using them on the treated tooth until the final restoration has been placed.
+Instead, switch to a manual toothbrush until you see your dentist.